hossainemruz/mysql-data-generator/README.md

         Number of tables to insert in the database (default 1) -user string
-        Username to use to connect with the database
+        Username to use to connect with the database -caCert string
+        Certificates authority(CA) file is used to contains a list of trusted SSL CAs -clientCert string
+        Server public key certificate file is used to connect encrypted connections -clientKey  string
+        Server private key certificate file is used to connect encrypted connections -requireTLS  bool
+        Require-tls is used to client connection is mandatory or not
 ```

 ## Build